 Neuroscience research requires a good range of life science products to study new methods for diagnosis and treatment.
 At 2B Scientific, we are devoted to providing cutting-edge research products to assist in the study of neurodegeneration, including antibodies, proteins, immunoassays, small molecules, and a range of monomeric, fibrilized (pre-formed fibrils/PFFs) and oligomeric protein preparations.

-Techniques such as Western blot, ICC, flow cytometry, ELISA and IHC have all been used extensively to characterise key neuronal targets, not only supporting the investigation of neuronal physiology but also providing insight to neurological disorders such as Alzheimer’s disease, Parkinson’s disease and multiple sclerosis (MS).
-We offer a broad portfolio of reagents to support neuroscience research, including high-quality antibodies raised against the following targets:
+Techniques such as Western Blot, ICC, Flow Cytometry, ELISA, and IHC have all been used extensively to characterize key neuronal targets, not only supporting the investigation of neuronal physiology but also providing insight into these neurological disorders.

 2B Scientific offers a broad range of products to support neuroscience research, including high-quality antibodies for the following targets: